grscheller/neovim-notes/encodingsUnicode.md

 | :set fileencoding=latin1 | save files with LATIN-1 encoding             |
 | :set fileencodings       | list encodings to try when loading a file    |

-The two main ones are UTF-8 for UNIX, MAC-OS, and HTML/Web and UTF-16 for Microsoft Windows.
-More recently, Windows uses a mix of UTF-16, UTF-8, and legacy encodings.
+The two main encodings are UTF-8 for UNIX, MAC-OS and HTML/Web, and UTF-16 for Microsoft Windows.
+Windows tends to use a mix of UTF-16, UTF-8, and legacy encodings.

 On my POSIX systems I put